ibm-cloud-docs/SecureGateway/securegateway_destination.md

 From within your new gateway and on the Destinations tab, click the Add Destination button to open the Add Destination panel.
 There are two methods for creating your destination:  a guided setup that shows how each piece fits into the overall architecture and an advanced setup that provides all fields and options on a single panel.

-The guided setup <b>does not</b> allow for the configuration of proxy information, server name indicators, or the upload of a destination-specific cert/key pair.
+The guided setup `does not` allow for the configuration of proxy information, server name indicators, reject unauthorized or the upload of a destination-specific cert/key pair.
 After creation, all fields are available via the Edit Destination panel.

 ## Guided Setup Panel
 {: #add-dest-guided-setup}